RallyTechServices/dependency-dashboard-apps/status-report/README.md

 Business item rows are colored light blue.
 Platform are white.

+The export button now has a menu with two options: one to export the visible grid and another to allow a deep copy.

+The deep copy does a whole lot of data gathering for additional information about related items.
+This could be very slow.

 ## Development Notes

 * Caution: PI names (feature/initiative/theme) are hard coded.